Thrive!

 10:17 Deep Dive – What Are Cognitive Changes?

-12:38 Deep Dive – Why Does This Happen?
+12:38 Deep Dive – Why Do Cognitive Changes Occur?

 14:03 Deep Dive – How Common Are These Problems?

-15:39 Deep Dive – Who’s at Greater Risk?
+15:39 Deep Dive – Who Is at Greater Risk?

 17:17 Deep Dive – What Can Help?